Kristina01111000/Drws_site/README.md

 - the header and footer images need to be fixed so they don't look bad when they're small
 - add titles of lessons to the course chats
 - Change the chat titles to share your thoughts on lesson __

+- figure out how to convince him not to send audio files in email, or to just use gmail for his patients